opensearch-project/project-website/_posts/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins.md

 │   └── ja-JP.json
 └── tsconfig.json
 ```
-For more information about the OpenSearch Dashboards Plugin Generator, please refer to [the documentation](https://github.com/opensearch-project/OpenSearch-Dashboards/blob/main/packages/osd-plugin-generator/README.md).
-Before using multiple data sources, you must enable the `data_source.enabled` setting, which is disabled by default.
-To do this, open the `opensearch_dashboards.yml` file, set `data_source.enabled: true`, and then save the YAML file.
+Refer to [the documentation](https://github.com/opensearch-project/OpenSearch-Dashboards/blob/main/packages/osd-plugin-generator/README.md) for more information on the OpenSearch Dashboards Plugin Generator.
+Before using multiple data sources, enable the `data_source.enabled` setting, which is disabled by default.
+Open the `opensearch_dashboards.yml` file, set `data_source.enabled: true`, and save the changes.

-### 1.2 Step 2: Configure plugin to add dependencies
+### Step 2: Configure plugin to add dependencies

-In the `opensarch_dashboards.json` file of your Dashboards plugin, add the Data Source and Data Source Management plugins in the optionalPlugins section.
-The Data Source plugin provides the clients required in order to connect to multiple data sources.
-The Data Source Management plugin provides generic interfaces for consuming data source components, such as a data source menu and/or data source selector.
+In your Dashboards plugin's `opensearch_dashboards.json` file, add the Data Source and Data Source Management plugins to the `optionalPlugins` section.
+The Data Source plugin provides clients for connecting to multiple data sources, while the Data Source Management plugin offers generic interfaces for consuming data source components, such as a data source menu or selector.
 ```
 {
   "id": "blogExamplePlugin",